soldee/api_gateway_auth/README.md

 - automatic JWT secret regeneration
   - if nginx is performing jwt validation then we need to inform nginx of the new JWT secret
   - nginx needs to be able to perform jwt validation based on two simultaneously valid secrets
-  - another option would be to have clients reauthenticate to obtain a new x509 when a new secret is generated
+  - another option would be to have clients reauthenticate to obtain a new jwt when a new secret is generated
     - take into account that this will introduce peaks of clients trying to authenticate when a secret is invalidated (performance might decrease)

 - docker